kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/06-video-list-item.md

 # Video List Item
-Let's make our list of videos inside VideoList look a lot nicer
+* Let's make our list of videos inside `VideoList` look a lot nicer

-Remember in VideoList
+* Do you remember in `VideoList`?

 ```
 const videoItems = props.videos.map((video) => {